ROCm/rocm-install-on-linux/docs/install/3rd-party/verl-install.rst

   :keywords: installation, docker, verl, AMD, ROCm

 ********************************************************************************
-verl on ROCm
+verl on ROCm installation
 ********************************************************************************

-Volcano Engine Reinforcement Learning for LLMs (verl) is a reinforcement learning framework designed for large language models (LLMs).
+Volcano Engine Reinforcement Learning for LLMs `(verl) <https://verl.readthedocs.io/en/latest/>`_
+is a reinforcement learning framework designed for large language models (LLMs).
-See the `verl documentation <https://verl.readthedocs.io/en/latest/>`_ for more information about verl.

-For hardware, software, and third-party framework compatibility between ROCm and verl, see the following resources:

-* :ref:`system-requirements`
-* :doc:`rocm:compatibility/ml-compatibility/verl-compatibility`
+This topic covers setup instructions and the necessary files to build, test, and run verl with ROCm support in a Docker environment.
+To learn more about verl on ROCm, including its use cases, recommendations, as well as hardware and software compatibility, see :doc:`rocm:compatibility/ml-compatibility/verl-compatibility`.

 .. note::